 If you’ve ever watched the commercials during a baseball game, you know that many drugs treat erectile dysfunction, or ED.
-Those medications (Cialis, Levitra, Staxyn, Stendra, and Viagra) all work the same way, by raising levels of nitric oxide in the body.
-Nitric oxide helps the blood vessels in the penis open and relax, which is key to getting and keeping an erection.
+Those medications ( Cialis, Levitra, Staxyn, Stendra, and Viagra) all work the same way, by raising levels of nitric oxide in the body.
+Nitric oxide helps the arteries in the penis to open and relax causing them to dilate, which is key to getting and keeping an erection.

 Treating Urinary Troubles